Lithostege fissurata

 Lithostege fissurata is a moth of the family Geometridae.
 It was described by Jules Paul Mabille in 1888.
 It is found from western Algeria to Libya, south-eastern Egypt and Israel and from Saudi Arabia to south-eastern Iran and southern Iraq.
 It is also found on Malta.

 The wingspan is 19–28 mm.
-The ground colour of the forewings is cream.
-The hindwings are dirty white.
 Adults are on wing from early March to early May and from mid-February to mid-March.